laxmangene7/Skim-Seq-Population-Genotyping/README.md

 ```
 Variant filter:

-The variants called on parents were filtered so as to remove any loci with het genotype call, missing call and monoallelics
+The variants called on parents were filtered so as to remove any loci with het genotype call, missing call and monomorphic loci

 #### B. Genotyping of variants identified between parents in a recombinant inbred line (RIL) population.